RahulSriv/Online-Electronic-Store-Management-System/README.md

 status and expected delivery date.

-• Users: For this system, two types of user are defined: Customer and Administrator o Anyone can register as a customer o A customer can view and purchase multiple products o An administrator has the power to add/delete a product and can also edit product information. o An administrator can also add/remove a user and edit any user’s information.
+• Users: For this system, two types of user are defined: Customer and Administrator

+o Anyone can register as a customer

+o A customer can view and purchase multiple products

+o An administrator has the power to add/delete a product and can also edit product information.

+o An administrator can also add/remove a user and edit any user’s information.

+This system is capable of running a general purpose shop selling electronic products.
+The system takes care of all the requirements of the shop and is capable to provide easy and effective storage of information related to customers and the items available.